Memomostafakamel/Orders_Analysis/README.md

 ## 🛠 Tools Used

 - Excel – Data visualization and interactive dashboard creation
-- Power Query – Data cleaning and processing
+- Python – Data cleaning and processing

 <hr/>